zmfltm/dominator/README.md

 sudo apt install yt-dlp ffmpeg
 ```

-If downloads start failing with extraction errors, update yt-dlp first
+if downloads start failing with extraction errors update yt-dlp first
 (`yt-dlp -U` or your package manager)

-## Run

 ```bash
 pnpm install
 pnpm start
 ```

-Open http://127.0.0.1:3000.
+open http://127.0.0.1:3000.
 Run from the repo root (the static page is
 served from `./public`).
 The server binds to 127.0.0.1 only.

-On macOS/Linux, there is also an optional helper script:
+macOS/Linux there is also an optional helper script:

 ```bash
 ./scripts/start-local.sh